panzi/verify-ehc/README.md

 I.e. it supplies the public keys as JSON Web Keys (JWK) and the algorithm parameter object as needed by the WebCrypto API.

-**NOTE:** Some trust list endpoints (UK, FR) return only public keys instead of full x509 certificates for some entries.
-Currently this is not supported and an error is printed for each failed trust list entry.
+**NOTE:** Some trust list endpoints (UK, FR, NL) return only public keys instead of full x509 certificates for some or all entries.
+These are supported for EHC verification (untested because of lack of example), but because they're no real x509 certificates a valid time range of `1970-01-01T00:00:00+00:00` to `9999-12-31T23:59:59.999999+00:00` is used.
+When using `--save-certs` with a CBOR file these public keys are skipped and an error message is printed for each.
+You can use them when saving the trust list to JSON, though, because that itself doesn't contain a full x509 certificate.

 MIT License
 -----------